 So if you’re working on your memoir right now, and it’s difficult, take heed that you’re doing it right!

-Only you can know if you should keep going (if you’re writing about something very traumatic, you may need to take huge breaks), but in my opinion, the agony is most definitely worth it.
-Read my self-care post for some extra tips.
+Only you can know if you should keep going (if you’re writing about something very traumatic, you may need to take lots of breaks), but in my opinion, the work is most definitely worth it.
+It’s transformational.
+There is truly no bigger power than rewriting the narrative of your own life and your personal history.
+You’ll never look at life – or the people and players in your own life – the same way again.